SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.11.md

 In some rare cases, a problem could occur in the SLNet process when the alarm states of views were calculated.

-#### Dashboards app: Double scrollbars in dashboard with State component \[ID_27272\]
+#### Dashboards app: Double scroll bars in dashboard with State component \[ID_27272\]

-If a dashboard contained a State component, in some cases double scrollbars could be displayed.
+If a dashboard contained a State component, in some cases double scroll bars could be displayed.

 #### DataMiner Cube - EPM: Problem when selecting a node in another chain \[ID_27278\]